Scottish-Tech-Army/ggs-combined/README.md

 1. Develop your feature on a feature branch called something like `feat/some-feature` or perhaps use the name of the issue in jira;
 2. When you are happy that the feature is ready for testing in a production like environment, merge your branch into the `develop` branch.
 The changes will now be deployed to AWS `stage` for testing;
 3. When you are happy that the new feature works in `stage`, merge the changes into the `main` branch.
 This will be deployed into the production environment and may be used by end users.

+## Backend

+The backend is an AWS Lambda serverless RESTful API written in Typescript.
+For more details, please see [backend README](ggs-backend/README.md).

+## Frontend

+The frontend is a React web application written in Javascript.
+For more details, please see [frontend README](ggs-frontend/README.md).